2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/datasources/datastream.md

 ## Purpose / Description
 DataStreams are objects which behave like a table, delivering a bunch of content-items.
 Common examples in [Razor-templates](Razor-Templates) are:

-1. the [Data["Default"]](Razor-Data) is a data-stream containing all content-items assigned to this template, ready to show
+1. the [Data["Default"]](xref:HowTo.DynamicCode.Data) is a data-stream containing all content-items assigned to this template, ready to show
-2. the [App.Data["Tag"]](Razor-App) is a data-stream containing all tag-items in the entire app.
+2. the [App.Data["Tag"]](xref:HowTo.DynamicCode.App) is a data-stream containing all tag-items in the entire app.

 ## How to use